Chills ‘n’ chill: The best horror movies to watch on Shudder app now

 Oh, the plight of the horror fan.
 Every year, there’s a lot of horror movies released.
 Only a select few, however, are the edge of your seat terrifying.
 The rest?
 The rest aren’t very good.
 Any dedicated horror fans, however, should know about Shudder.
 This streaming service promises you all the chills you need if you’re in the middle of a horror dry spell.

 Of course, the worst thing about diving into a streaming service is trying to figure out what to check out.
-Lucky for you, Film Daily has some spine-tingling recommendations of what to check out on Shudder.
+Lucky for you, Film Daily has some spine-tingling recommendations of what to check out on the app Shudder.
 Be prepared to sleep with your lights on after watching these films.

 One Cut of the Dead